5 Signs You Should Become a Lyft Driver

 If you can swing weekday flexibility, you are in a great position to drive during surge hours, which could skyrocket your hourly earnings.

-College students, freelancers, new entrepreneurs, retirees, and stay-at-home parents are a few examples of people who may fall into the “flexible schedule” category.
+College students looking to make money, freelancers, new entrepreneurs, retirees, and stay-at-home parents are a few examples of people who may fall into the “flexible schedule” category.
 Any time you’re free when most other people in your area are busy, there’s an opportunity to make money with this side hustle.

 2. You live in a busy area.